Close

 Mad as Hell by George Noory

-opens in a new windowPlaceholder of -32 As the candidacies of Donald Trump and Bernie Sanders have proven, Americans are mad as hell about the problems facing our country.
+Place holder of - 60 As the candidacies of Donald Trump and Bernie Sanders have proven, Americans are mad as hell about the problems facing our country.
 George Noory hears these problems every night, all night, and this is how he would deal with them.
 This is Mad as Hell.

 The Queen of Swords by R.S.
 Belcher

-opens in a new windowImage Place holder of - 17 1870.
+Placeholder of -58 1870.
 Maude Stapleton, late of Golgotha, Nevada, is a respectable widow raising a daughter on her own.
 Few know that Maude belongs to an ancient order of assassins, the Daughters of Lilith, and is as well the great-great-great-great-granddaughter of Anne Bonney, the legendary female pirate.

 Leaving Golgotha in search of her daughter Constance, who has been taken from her, Maude travels to Charleston, South Carolina, only to find herself caught in the middle of a secret war between the Daughters of Lilith and their ancestral enemies, the monstrous Sons of Typhon.